a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 Apparently Peirce disagreed with Spencer quite largely on their respective evolutionary cosmologies.

 It would be interesting to investigate whether the asymmetry of Peirce's hierarchy of genuine vs degenerate versions of 1stness, 2ndness, and 3rdness is related to the asymmetry of this discrete and continuous hierarchy.
-He essential says that when your recursive higher ordered descriptions of the categories (e.g, 1stness of 2ndness) are semiotically constrained (e.g., there is no 3rdness of 1stness).
-This is similar to how a continuous structure (i.e. Euclidian space) must be constructed from continuous parts (i.e., real numbers), but a discrete space can have discrete or continuous values in it "slots".
+He essential says that when your recursive higher ordered descriptions of the categories (e.g, 1stness of 2ndness) are semiotically constrained (e.g., there is no 3rdness *of* 1stness).
+This is similar to how a continuous structure (i.e. Euclidian space) must be constructed from continuous parts (i.e., real numbers), but a discrete space can have discrete or continuous values in its "slots".

-Another way to summarize it is that there seems to be universal progression both in our minds and in the "social mind" from an undifferentiated implied continuum to a small number of differentiated parts to a growing number of quantities so as to bring back a notion of continuity but now in an explicit representation.
+Another way to summarize it is that there seems to be universal progression both in our minds and in the "social mind" from an undifferentiated implied continuum that differentiates into a small number of differentiated parts and then into a growing number of quantities so as to bring back in the limit a notion of continuity but now in an explicitly specified representation.

-Spencer would argue that it occurs at many more levels as well.

 it is basically a description of the dynamic pattern of the growth of knowledge at least when applied to minds.
 Perhaps it would be more accurate to say the growth of complexity itself.

-Like I said before, the question is what happens when you try to extrapolate to higher order data structures/mathematical objects.
+The question is what happens when you try to recursively build up stratified representations to higher-order representations like how is done with data structures and mathematical objects.

 Of course throughout this I have been sometimes haphazardly equating discrete with quantity and continuous with quality.
 Here is a four-part categorization (as opposed to the triad earlier) of the same idea: